A-Mckinlay/grow-phonegap-app/README.md

 - Get csv file returns the csv file stored in the DB
 - View Graph takes you to the graph page.

+---

-# How to create an deploy debug apk to a device
+# How to Create and Deploy a Debug APK to a Device

 - In the the level of your project directory run ``phonegap build android --debug --device``
 - Using the adb.exe install the apk created by PhoneGap by running ``adb install .\platforms\android\build\outputs\apk\android-debug.apk``